Safety Precautions (Caffeine)¶

-Close the Backup menu, go back to the Home tab and tap ‘Reboot > RCM’
+Close the Backup menu and go back to the Home tab.

-Send the “Lockpick_RCM.bin” payload provided in the SDSetup download to your Switch (if you do not have this payload, you can obtain it from GitHub and place it at sd:/bootloader/payloads/lockpick_RCM.bin ).
+Tap Payloads > Lockpick_RCM.bin (if you do not have this payload, you can obtain it from GitHub and place it at sd:/bootloader/payloads/lockpick_RCM.bin ).

 Insert your SD card into your PC.